4 Wheel Driving In Siberia - Metal Detecting Trip To Manzurka (Story 9)

 Old Siberian Village

-Unlike the Buryat's villages, the early Russian settlements were built on the river bends--good strategic locations, thus giving an opportunity in spotting the approaching vessels in advance and preventing any sudden attacks from unfriendly parties.
-To "Locating First Metal Detecting Site" on Page 5
+Unlike the Buryat's villages, the early Russian settlements were built on the river bends - good strategic locations, thus giving a watchman an opportunity to spot any approaching vessels in advance and preventing any sudden attacks from unfriendly parties.

 Site of the 17th Century Ghost Village